 And if you’ve found this site because you are interested in buying a Fountaine-Pajot catamaran one day, you may have already read about the hardships and successes we’ve had with our purchasing process — it’s something I’m very open to sharing as there are pitfalls that I wish I’d known better to avoid.

 She is a Catalina 34 coastal cruising sailboat named for what we used it as, as well as a bar in TriBeCa, New York, on the corner of Greenwich Street and Duane Street.
 This adorable neighborhood pub is where Ryan first got our friend Rich drunk and convinced him to buy a boat with us in 2007.
-The rest is, well, a story, which has resulted in a lot of blog posts.
+The rest is, well, a story that has resulted in a lot of blog posts.